TopologicalBird/PomSeg/README.md

 PAPER LINK HERE!

+## Installation and Software dependencies
+PomSeg code works on jupyter notebook.
+Thus it works with no installation process.
+It was developed in Python 3.10.9 with homcloud 4.4.1, numpy 1.22.0, matplotlib 3.8.4, scikit-image 0.22.0, napari 0.4.19.post1.

+## Run time
+Run time for each process is recorded in the jupyter notebooks.

 ## Persistent homology calculation
 We use HomCloud for the persistent homology calculation.
 You can install it from the link below.